Offsetdata/OD-Docs/README.md

 ### Version

-* [Version](version.md): Check the current version of the OffsetData Web3 tools o ensure you are using the latest version of the product
+* [Version](version.md): Check the current version of the Offsetdata Web3 tools o ensure you are using the latest version of the product

 ### General

-* [What is Offsetdata](general/what-is-offsetdata.md): Learn about OffsetData and its role in securely storing web3 data on the blockchain.
+* [What is Offsetdata](general/what-is-Offsetdata.md): Learn about Offsetdata and its role in securely storing web3 data on the blockchain.
 * [Web3 Data](general/web3-data.md): Explore the concept of web3 data and how it differs from traditional web data.
 * [NFT Metadata:](general/nft-metadata.md) Understand the significance of NFT metadata and its role in enhancing the value and functionality of NFTs.
 * [NFT Layers](general/nft-layers.md): Discover how NFT layering adds additional functionality and customization to NFTs, expanding their potential use cases.

 ### API

-* [Endpoints:](api/endpoints.md) Explore OffsetData's API endpoints and how to interact with them to submit and retrieve data.
+* [Endpoints:](api/endpoints.md) Explore Offsetdata's API endpoints and how to interact with them to submit and retrieve data.
-* [Usage:](api/usage.md) Learn how to integrate OffsetData's API into your web3 applications effectively.
+* [Usage:](api/usage.md) Learn how to integrate Offsetdata's API into your web3 applications effectively.

 ### SDK

-* [Usage](sdk/usage.md): Get started with OffsetData's SDK and learn how to leverage its functionalities in your projects.
+* [Usage](sdk/usage.md): Get started with Offsetdata's SDK and learn how to leverage its functionalities in your projects.
-* [Installation:](sdk/installation.md) Follow the installation instructions for integrating the OffsetData SDK into your development environment.
+* [Installation:](sdk/installation.md) Follow the installation instructions for integrating the Offsetdata SDK into your development environment.
-* [Update/Remove](sdk/update-remove.md): Learn how to update or remove the OffsetData SDK from your project.
+* [Update/Remove](sdk/update-remove.md): Learn how to update or remove the Offsetdata SDK from your project.
-* [Endpoints:](sdk/endpoints.md) Discover the available endpoints and functionalities provided by the OffsetData SDK.
+* [Endpoints:](sdk/endpoints.md) Discover the available endpoints and functionalities provided by the Offsetdata SDK.

 ### Application

-* [Usage](https://chat.openai.com/application/usage.md)[:](application/usage.md) Understand how to use the OffsetData application effectively for managing your web3 data.
+* [Usage](https://chat.openai.com/application/usage.md)[:](application/usage.md) Understand how to use the Offsetdata application effectively for managing your web3 data.
-* [Getting Started](https://chat.openai.com/application/getting-started.md)[:](application/getting-started.md) Get started with the OffsetData application and set up your account.
+* [Getting Started](https://chat.openai.com/application/getting-started.md)[:](application/getting-started.md) Get started with the Offsetdata application and set up your account.
-* [Account](application/account.md): Learn how to manage your OffsetData account, including settings and preferences.
+* [Account](application/account.md): Learn how to manage your Offsetdata account, including settings and preferences.
-* [API Keys:](application/api-keys.md) Generate and manage API keys for secure access to OffsetData's features.
+* [API Keys:](application/api-keys.md) Generate and manage API keys for secure access to Offsetdata's features.
-* [Dashboard:](application/dashboard.md) Navigate and utilize the OffsetData dashboard for data management.
+* [Dashboard:](application/dashboard.md) Navigate and utilize the Offsetdata dashboard for data management.
-* [Playground:](application/playground.md) Explore the OffsetData playground for testing and experimenting with data submissions.
+* [Playground:](application/playground.md) Explore the Offsetdata playground for testing and experimenting with data submissions.
-* [Status Page](https://chat.openai.com/application/status-page.md)[:](application/status-page.md) Stay informed about OffsetData's service status and updates through the status page.
+* [Status Page](https://chat.openai.com/application/status-page.md)[:](application/status-page.md) Stay informed about Offsetdata's service status and updates through the status page.

 ### Chrome Extension

-* [Usage](chrome-extension/usage.md): Learn how to use the OffsetData Chrome extension for seamless web3 data integration.
+* [Usage](chrome-extension/usage.md): Learn how to use the Offsetdata Chrome extension for seamless web3 data integration.
-* [Installation](chrome-extension/installation.md): Follow the installation instructions to set up the OffsetData Chrome extension in your browser.
+* [Installation](chrome-extension/installation.md): Follow the installation instructions to set up the Offsetdata Chrome extension in your browser.

 ### AI Model

-* [Usage](ai-model/usage.md): Discover how to leverage the OffsetData AI model for advanced data analysis and insights.
+* [Usage](ai-model/usage.md): Discover how to leverage the Offsetdata AI model for advanced data analysis and insights.
-* [Training](ai-model/training.md): Learn about training your own AI model using OffsetData's infrastructure and tools.
+* [Training](ai-model/training.md): Learn about training your own AI model using Offsetdata's infrastructure and tools.

 ### Pricing

-* [Prices](pricing/prices.md): Explore the pricing plans and options available for OffsetData's services.
+* [Prices](pricing/prices.md): Explore the pricing plans and options available for Offsetdata's services.
-* [Payment Methods](pricing/payment-methods.md): Understand the supported payment methods for subscribing to OffsetData's plans.
+* [Payment Methods](pricing/payment-methods.md): Understand the supported payment methods for subscribing to Offsetdata's plans.
-* [Units Explained](pricing/units-explained.md): Get familiar with the units and measurements used in OffsetData's pricing structure.
+* [Units Explained](pricing/units-explained.md): Get familiar with the units and measurements used in Offsetdata's pricing structure.
-* [Upgrade](https://chat.openai.com/pricing/upgrade.md)[:](pricing/upgrade.md) Learn how to upgrade your OffsetData plan to access additional features and resources.
+* [Upgrade](https://chat.openai.com/pricing/upgrade.md)[:](pricing/upgrade.md) Learn how to upgrade your Offsetdata plan to access additional features and resources.

 ### Links

-* [Important Links](https://chat.openai.com/links/important-links.md)[:](links/important-links.md) Access a curated list of important links related to OffsetData, including official resources, community channels, and
+* [Important Links](https://chat.openai.com/links/important-links.md)[:](links/important-links.md) Access a curated list of important links related to Offsetdata, including official resources, community channels, and

 ## Getting Started